-4. Participate in Vacation Rental Forums
+6. Participate in Vacation Rental Forums

 Commenting regularly in the vacation rental community will encourage others to send you business from time to time.
 So, it’s wise to build your credibility online in these forums.
-Provide valuable information to others over time, and you’ll see results.

-5. Make Special Offers to Guests
+7. Make Special Offers to Guests